Welcome to the Year 1 web page.

 Please ensure your child is also familiair with traditional tales such as Jack and the Beanstalk and The Magic Porridge Pot, as these are part of the National Curriculum for Year 1.

 Please ensure this is at school every day and that all items are named clearly.
-We have indoor or outdoor PE sessions on Tuesdays and Fridays.
+We have indoor or outdoor PE sessions on Wednesdays and Fridays.
 Please bring this on the first day back.
-It is kept on their peg.
+It is kept on their peg in the cloakroom.

 In years 1 and 2 the children receive a list of spellings to learn weekly and we expect them to use these in their own writing.
 It is important that children practise writing these words in sentences each week not just as lists of words eg for the spelling word one the child could write ‘It is one day until my birthday!’ and underline the spelling word .
-Each child will receive a Spelling Book which will go home on a Friday ( starting 9th September) and there will be a regular test on Thursday each week.
+Each child will receive a Spelling Book which will go home on a Friday and there will be a regular test on Thursday each week.
 The spelling book has a page at the front showing some ways to practise or recall words that should help you at home.
 Please ask if you are unsure.
-Lists of our weekly spelling can be found below.

 Wellies and water bottles!